ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 required to reject or perform some other error handling when encountering inconsistent or unrecognized suffix tags marked as critical.

+### Calendar-aware

+Out of the possible suffixes, the suffix `u-ca` is reserved for calendars.
+Due to this, the value provided to the `u-ca` suffix tag must be a valid calendar value as defined in this document.

 # Syntax Extensions to RFC 3339 {#extended-format}